-Columns with SQL text can be formatted by clicking on the cell and invoking the PL/SQL Beautifier (see chapter 25).
+Columns with SQL text can be formatted by clicking on the cell and invoking the PL/SQL Beautifier (see chapter 28).

-You can create, modify or delete the Session Queries for the session list and the session detail tab pages.
+You can create, modify or delete the Session Queries for the session list, session detail tab pages, and session popup menu actions.
 To do so, press the Define Session Queries button on the toolbar.
 This will bring up the following dialog: